9 Best Charities That Combat Pediatric (Childhood) Cancer (Complete 2023 List)

 What they do:

-CURE Childhood Cancer works to combat childhood cancer by funding targeted research and providing support to cancer patients and their families.
+CURE Childhood Cancer fights pediatric cancer by funding targeted research and providing support to cancer patients and their families.
 They particularly prioritize research that will lead to more efficient treatment, such as the use of precision medicine to determine the best course of treatment for each individual child.
-They also offer emotional, financial, and practical support to families.
-For example, their Open Arms Meal Program provides meals to families in the hospital.
-In addition, their Early Outreach Program provides newly diagnosed families with a tote bag containing important resources, such as an educational booklet written by experienced parents, and connects families with a community of emotional support.
+Furthermore, their Open Arms Meal Program provides meals to families in the hospital and their Early Outreach Program provides newly diagnosed families with a tote bag containing important resources, such as an educational booklet written by experienced parents.

 🚀